 AVENUE OF STARS

-The Avenue of Stars is a 400-metre long stretch of waterside promenade along the northern side of Victoria Harbour, in front of the New World Centre at Tsim Sha Tsui.
-The avenue, which was built along an existing promenade, opened in April 2004.
-It cost HK$40 million to construct, was designed by local architects AGC Design, financed by New World Group and supported by government bodies including Hong Kong Tourism Board, Hong Kong Tourism Commission and the Hong Kong Film Awards Association.
-On completion it was donated to the Hong Kong SAR Government by New World Group.
+The Avenue of Stars is a 400-metre long bridge section of waterside promenade along the northern side of Victoria Harbour at Tsim Sha Tsui in front of the Intercontinental Hotel and site of the former New World Centre, since replaced by New World's Victoria Dockside development.
+The Avenue, based on Hollywood's "Walk of Fame", celebrates stars of the Hong Kong Film Industry, and was opened in April 2004.
+It cost HK$40 million to construct and was designed by local architects AGC Design and financed by New World Group and supported by government bodies including Hong Kong Tourism Board, Hong Kong Tourism Commission and the Hong Kong Film Awards Association.
+On completion it was donated to the Hong Kong SAR Government by New World Development which managed the attraction under a 20 year contract which was originally to have run until 2024.
+However, New World were awarded a new 20-year management contract in early 2016 to replace the existing contract to run until 2036 in return for funding an extensive three year reconstruction programme which was completed in early 2019.

-The statue of martial arts legend Bruce Lee is a popular spot for photo opportunities
+The statue of martial arts legend Bruce Lee, a popular spot for photo opportunities, was surrounded by barriers prior to renovation of the Avenue of Stars.

 The Avenue provides an excellent viewing point for the nightly light and sound spectacular "A Symphony of Light"